MAKI: Multi-Mechanisms Adaptation for the Future Internet

 Application-Agnostic Offloading of Datagram Processing.
 Proceedings of the 2018 30th International Teletraffic Congress (ITC 30), Sep 3 - Sep 7, 2018, Vienna, Austria.
 September 2018.

 Demystifying TCP Initial Window Configurations of Content Distribution Networks.
-In Proceedings of the Network Traffic Measurement and Analysis Conference (TMA ‘18), Jun 26 - Jun 29, 2018, Vienna, Austria.
+Proceedings of the Network Traffic Measurement and Analysis Conference.
+Presented at the 2nd Network Traffic Measurement and Analysis Conference (TMA '18), Jun 26 - Jun 29, 2018, Vienna, Austria.
 June 2018.

 A First Look at QUIC in the Wild.
-In Proceedings of the Passive and Active Measurement Conference (PAM ‘18), Berlin, Germany.
+Passive and Active Measurement.
+Lecture Notes in Computer Science, vol. 10771.
+Presented at the 19th Annual Passive and Active Measurement Conference (PAM '18), Mar 26 - Mar 27, 2018, Berlin, Germany.
 March 2018.

 A QoE Perspective on HTTP/2 Server Push.
-ACM SIGCOMM 2017 2nd Workshop on QoE-based Analysis and Management of Data Communication Networks (Internet-QoE 2017), El Monte, CA, United States.
+Proceedings of the 2nd Workshop on QoE-based Analysis and Management of Data Communication Networks (Internet-QoE 2017), Aug 21, 2017, Los Angeles, CA, United States.
 August 2017.

 STEAN: A Storage and Transformation Engine for Advanced Networking Context.
-Proceedings of the 15th International IFIP Networking Conference (NETWORKING'16), May 17 - May 19, 2016, Vienna, Austria.
+Proceedings of the 15th International IFIP Networking Conference.
+Presented at the 2016 IFIP Networking Conference (IFIP Networking) and Workshops (NETWORKING '16), May 17 - May 19, 2016, Vienna, Austria.
 May 2016.

 Maintaining Integrity and Reputation in Content Offloading.
-12th International Conference on Wireless On-demand Network Systems and Services (WONS), Cortina d'Ampezzo, Italy.
+Proceedings of the 12th International Conference on Wireless On-demand Network Systems and Services (WONS), Jan 20 - Jan 22, 2016, Cortina d'Ampezzo, Italy.
 January 2016.